Measuring your Greyhound's foot for Original Hunnyboots®

 - Stick one Post-it Note at the front of his nails.

 - Slide the second Post-it Note under the back of his foot, and stop where his pad makes contact with the ground.
-You'll be surprised how far under it goes!
+Don't force the back under his pad, stop when you feel the first small resistance.

 - The distance between the two Post-it notes is his measurement.